prettier/prettier/docs/webstorm.md

 Press `Cmd/Ctrl-Shift-A` (_Find Action_), search for _Prettier_, and then hit `Enter`.

-It will run `prettier` for the current file.
+It will run Prettier for the current file.

 You can [add a keyboard shortcut](https://www.jetbrains.com/help/webstorm/configuring-keyboard-shortcuts.html) to run this External tool configuration in _Preferences | Keymap_.